BlockchainCommons/BCSwiftSecureComponents/Docs/6-EXAMPLES.md

 // Reveal everything about the state's signature on the card try revealSet.insert(top.assertion(predicate: .verifiedBy).deepDigests)

 // Reveal the top level subject of the card.
-This is John Smith's SCID. let topContent = top.subject.envelope! revealSet.insert(topContent.shallowDigests)
+This is John Smith's CID. let topContent = top.subject.envelope! revealSet.insert(topContent.shallowDigests)